MicroGridsPy/MicroGridsPy/README.md

 conda activate myenv
 ```

-Now that your environment is active, install the required packages using the requirements.txt file provided in the project repository.
+Now that your environment is active, install the required packages using the requirements.txt file contained in the project repository.
 This file lists all the dependencies needed to run MicroGridsPy.

 ```bash
 # Install required packages from the requirements.txt file